Bolesław IV the Curly

 Bolesław IV the Curly (Bolesław Kędzierzawy; c.
 1122 – 5 January 1173), a member of the Piast dynasty, was Duke of Masovia from 1138 and High Duke of Poland from 1146 until his death in 1173.

 Early life

 Bolesław was the third son of Duke Bolesław III Wrymouth of Poland by his second wife Salomea of Berg.
 The death of his older brothers, Leszek and Casimir, before 1131 and in October 1131, respectively, left him as the eldest son of their parents.
-Bolesław was 13 years old at the time of his father's death (1138) and of the legal age to take on the government of the lands he inherited according to his father's testament, the newly created Duchy of Masovia (composed of Masovia and eastern Kuyavia).
+Bolesław was 13 years old at the time of his father's death (1138) and of the legal age to take on the government of the lands he inherited according to testament of Bolesław III Wrymouth, his father's testament, the newly created Duchy of Masovia (composed of Masovia and eastern Kuyavia).

-In the first years of his government, young Bolesław remained under the strong influence of his mother and Voivode Wszebor, who feared the ambition of his elder half-brother High Duke Władysław II.
+In the first years of his government, young Bolesław remained under the strong influence of his mother and Voivode Wszebor, who feared the ambition of his elder half-brother, High Duke Władysław II.
 Władysław II tried to restore the unity of the country and deposed the junior dukes.